KristianWindsor/stocks.vision/README.md

-# Stocks.Vision
+# Stocks Vision

-Stock trading bot and information aggregator
+Stock trading bot and information aggregator.

-# View it live
+## View it live

 This project is currently live at https://stocks.vision